guprobr/WakkaQt/readme.md

 2. **Select Input Device:** Choose the microphone or audio input device for recording.
 3. **Sing & Record:** Click the "♪ SING ♪" button to start recording.
 The webcam will be used to record a video, while the audio input will record your voice.
 4. **Stop Recording:** Once finished, click the "Finish!" button to stop the recording.
 5. **Adjust vocals volume** Once finished recording, a dialog appears with a slider for you to amplify or reduce volume of the vocals.
+It is a very low quality sound, just to adjust volumes.
+After rendering it will sound much better.
 6. **Render the Video:** You can render and preview the mix of vocals and the karaoke track before the final video or audio file.
 7. **Download YouTube Video:** You can enter a YouTube URL to download and use as a karaoke track.
 Other streaming services URL might work as well.
 8. **Render again:** This button appears after rendering, so you can save a new filename and adjust options again, then render, again :D